harrisonsp/forensics/README.md

 # forensics
-Descriptions of useful cyber forensics tools
+Useful cyber forensics tools, projects, resources

 Go to the Wiki to see the descriptions!

+Download a Raspberry Pi Forensics Workstation inspired by SANS SIFT 3